eth-brownie/brownie/docs/api-network.rst

     Subscribe to the contract event whose name matches the ``event_name`` parameter.

     * ``event_name``: Name of the event to subscribe to.
+Must match the exact event name.
-    * ``callback``: Function called on each event occurence, it **must** take one and only one argument.
+    * ``callback``: Function called whenever an event matching 'event_name' occurs, it **must** take one and only one argument which will be the event log receipt.
-    * ``delay``: Delay in seconds between each check for new events.
+    * ``delay``: Delay in seconds between each check for new events matching 'event_name'.

-    New events are detected using the :func:`Alert <brownie.network.alert.Alert>` class.
+    New events are detected and callbacks instructions are executed in sub-threads.

-    Each time a new event of this type is detected, triggers the ``callback`` function passing the event logs as parameter.
+    Each time a new event of this type is detected, creates a new sub-thread to run the ``callback`` function passing the event logs as parameter.

-    This function creates a new thread running the alert.

 .. py:classmethod:: ContractEvents.get_sequence(from_block, to_block=None, event_type=None)